 As the longest continually-operating university in Texas, Baylor has many long-standing traditions.
 During football season, freshmen have the opportunity to be a part of the Baylor Line.
 Members of the Baylor Line wear jerseys with their graduation year on the back as well as a nickname.
 Before every home game, they run onto the football field and make a tunnel for the players to run through.
 The Baylor Line also gets the best seats in the house - right behind the opposing team!

 In the spring, we have Diadeloso, or Day of the Bear.
 Once a year in April, classes are canceled, and students and faculty spend the day outside together.
 There is a picnic on the grounds, numerous tournaments throughout the day (the most popular being the tug-of-war competition), and entertainment by different student and outside groups.
 It is a great day to spend with your classmates and professors before the end of the school year!

 Read about all of our traditions.

 Baylor students are proud to be the Bears!
 Two sisters bears, Lady and Joy, live in the middle of campus in the Bill and Eva Williams Bear Habitat.
 Lady and Joy are North American black bears and are cared for in their Class C zoo by current students.
 To learn more about Lady and Joy, check out Baylor's Bear Program.

 8. Can students defer their enrollment at Baylor?

 Baylor University does not have a deferred enrollment policy.
 If you would like to attend Baylor in a future semester, simply cancel your acceptance and reapply for admission for the term you would like to begin classes.

-Baylor offers limited financial assistance for international students.
+Baylor offers limited financial assistance for first time international students.
 In addition, the following websites provide helpful information for international students seeking a higher education degree in the United States.